slacgismo/grip-webpage/Resources/index.md

 current: about
 ---
 # Are You A User or Developer?
+GRIP is supported on two platforms: GMLC GCP platform and OpenFIDO platform.
 Our video tutorials and presentations serve as powerful learning tools for both beginning users and experienced developers alike.

 ## Choosing Your Learning Path